-- Communicative Grammar (25 marks) - Written Comprehension and Expression (25 marks) - Oral Comprehension and Expression (25 marks) - Internal assessment will be 25 marks out of a total of 100 marks.
+The course comprises of three components: Communicative Grammar (25 marks), Written Comprehension and Expression (25 marks) and Oral comprehension and Expression (25 marks).
+Internal assessment will be 25 marks out of a total of 100 marks.

-Introduction to German 2 (Fr-GE-Gr2)
+Introduction to German 2 (Sp-GE-Gr2)

-- The course builds on the capacities acquired in the earlier semester leading to acquisition of elementary language skills.
-It will continue the progression of communicative competence in German and include communicative activities like narrating of experiences and events, to ask for and give information, to talk of their daily routine, etc. - By the end of this semester students will become basic users of German by partially completing A1 level
+The course builds on the capacities acquired in the earlier semester leading to acquisition of elementary language skills.
+It will continue the progression of communicative competence in German and include communicative activities like narrating of experiences and events, to ask for and give information, to talk of their daily routine, etc., among other things.
+By the end of this semester students will become basic users of German by partially completing Al level

-- Enable students to partially attain A1.2 Level of reading and writing skills in the concerned language - Enable students to partially attain A1.2 Level of listening and speaking skills in the concerned language - Equip students to read and write about experiences and events related to one's immediate environment.

-• Prepare learners to understand and exchange information and talk about experiences/events related to his/her immediate environment.
+- Enable students to partially attain A1.2 Level of reading and writing skills in the concerned language - Enable students to partially attain A1.2 Level of listening and speaking skills in the concerned language - Equip students to read and write about experiences and events related to one's immediate environment. - Prepare learners to understand and exchange information and talk about experiences/events related to his/her immediate environment.

-- Understanding most important information related to one's immediate concrete surroundings, - Understanding very brief announcements in public spaces, short, simple formal/informal conversation, questions and instructions when speakers are speaking at a slower pace.
+Understanding most important information related to one's immediate concrete surroundings, such as very brief announcements in public spaces, short, simple formal/informal conversation, questions and instructions when speakers are speaking at a slower pace.

-• Reading simple texts related to one's immediate environment such as informal messages, emails, notices, posters, brochures, menu cards, time tables etc. and answering questions on them.
+Reading simple texts related to one's immediate environment such as informal messages, emails, notices, posters, brochures, menu cards, time tables etc. and answering questions on them.

-• Describing objects, events or experiences related to one's immediate environment using simple phrases and sentences.
+Monologue: Describing objects, events or experiences related to one's immediate environment using simple phrases and sentences.

-- To ask for and give information related to one's immediate environment. - Making simple purchases in shops and obtaining services that one requires.
+Dialogue: To ask for and give information related to one's immediate environment.
+Making simple purchases in shops and obtaining services that one requires.

-• Guided writing will include activities such as, writing informal emails, letters, messages, invitations, describing objects/events/experiences.
+Guided writing will include activities such as, writing informal emails, letters, messages, invitations, describing objects/events/experiences.